dev4press/debugpress/readme.txt

 * New: Content tab split into Content and Rewrite tabs
 * New: Basic tab shows currently active theme information
 * New: Admin tab content moved to the Request tab
+* New: Refreshed the debugger look with new icons
 * Edit: Few improvements to the plugin init and load process
 * Edit: Changes to some plugin default settings
 * Del: Removed the dedicated Admin tab